Tutorial: Building Websites with Nue

 Styling

-# auto-included on all pages
+# auto-included on every page

 globals: ["@global"]